1995 Chicago heat wave: Analysis

 The heat wave was caused by a large high pressure system that traversed across the midwest United States.
-This system was consistently producing maximum temperatures in the 90's (°F / 32-38 °C) during the day with minimum temperatures still remaining as high as the 80s (27-32 °C) at night, which is abnormal for midwest summer months.
+This system was consistently producing maximum temperatures in the 90's °F (32-38 °C) during the day with minimum temperatures still remaining as high as the 80s °F (27-32 °C) at night, which is abnormal for midwest summer months.
 The system also brought extremely low wind speeds, along with high humidity.
 In the MERRA-2 and the ERAI meteorological reanalyses, the system (see figure) moved eastward, becoming indistinguishable by July 18.